BlakeGurnee/8031A_HighVoltageCode/README.md

 ## 🎯 Ring Detection

-Uses an optical sensor to identify and categorize rings for precision placement.
+This uses an optical sensor for ring detection and classification for accurate placement.

 ## 🔄 PID Control

-Implements Proportional, Integral, and Derivative control to ensure accurate motor movements and alignment.
+Proportional, Integral, and Derivative control ensures accurate motor movements and alignment.

 ## 🧠 Sensor Integration

-Our robot uses multiple sensors to enhance its performance:
+Our robot is equipped with a diverse array of sensors to enhance the robot's performance:

-  - 🔵 Optical Sensor - For sorting out wrong color rings.
+  - 🔵 Optical Sensor - To sort out wrong color rings.
-  - 🔵 Inertial Sensor — To track orientation and ensure accurate turns.
+  - 🔵 Inertial Sensor — Keeps track of orientation and ensures that turns are accurate.
-  - 🔵 Rotation Sensor — Measures position for precision movements.
+  - 🔵 Rotation Sensor — Measures our ladybrown's position for precision movements.
   - 🔵 Distance Sensor  — Detects obstacles and helps with autonomous alignment.

+💪 Autonomous Skills Path Optimization

+To maximize performance in autonomous skills challenges, we use Pure Pursuit path-following algorithms.
+This ensures:

+Highly accurate path tracking, even with complex curves.

+Optimal speed adjustments for the fastest possible completion times.

+Reliable and consistent execution across multiple runs.

 ## 📚 File Structure